Trevor Larnach Player Props: Twins vs. Astros

 Trevor Larnach At The Plate

-- Larnach has driven in a run in four games this season (57.1%), including one multiple-RBI game.
+- In five games this season, Larnach has picked up an RBI, with more than one RBI once.

-- He has scored at least once four times this year (57.1%), including one multi-run game.
+- He has scored at least one run four times this year (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.